 We proudly offer the bios of our accomplished teachers.

-Lara Ewen is the U.S. market report columnist for Rapaport Magazine, a regular contributor to Newsday, and the author of The Girlshop Guide to NYC Shopping (Shecky’s Media).
-Her nonfiction has appeared in American Libraries magazine, the Boston Phoenix, Budget Living, the Kansas City Star, the New York Times, NYC&G, PBS, Retail Dive, Slate, Teen magazine, and Zagat, among many others.
-She is a former digital editorial consultant at Rolling Stone, former consulting editor at Women’s Wear Daily, and former editor-in-chief of Sportswear International magazine.
+Lara Ewen is the U.S. market report columnist for Rapaport Magazine, as well as a regular contributor to American Libraries Magazine, and the author of The Girlshop Guide to NYC Shopping (Shecky’s Media).
+Her nonfiction has appeared in the New York Times, the Kansas City Star, Newsday, NYC&G, NPR, PBS, Retail Dive, Slate, and Zagat.
+She served as editor-in-chief of the U.S. edition of Sportswear International magazine, a freelance digital editorial consultant for Rolling Stone, a consulting editor at Women’s Wear Daily, and she is currently the talent booker for the Free Music Fridays series at the American Folk Art Museum.
 She has taught at the Fashion Institute of Technology.
-She is the Free Music Fridays Coordinator for the American Folk Art Museum.
 She holds a BA from Boston University.

 Mo Krochmal is the executive editor and founder of Social Media News NY.
 He was a founding producer for the New York Times website, senior editor of GenomeWeb, executive producer of Nassau News Live, and New York editor for TechWeb.
 He has written for United Press International, the New York Times, the Danbury News-Times, the Wilson Daily Times, and the Washington Daily News.
 He is the vice president of the New York City chapter of the National Association of Hispanic Journalists.
 He has facilitated professional communication training at the Courts of the United States, the US Patent and Technology Office, and Health Security Partners in Washington, DC.
 He has taught at Fairleigh Dickinson University, Hofstra University, Quinnipiac University, and the Graduate School of Journalism at Columbia University.
 He holds a BA from North Carolina State University and an MS in Journalism from Columbia University.